top of page

 Why You May Still Have to Open a Legal Probate Proceeding

-Probate is the legal process for recognizing the validity of a person’s will after their death and appointing the nominated decision...
+Probate Law / Estate Administration in California Probate is the legal process for recognizing the validity of a person’s will after...

 Cindy Kang